CristianBarragan/CoffeeBean/docs/04-Runtime/Events.md

 ## Current State

-Coffee Beanery does not yet have a first-class eventing or pub/sub system.
+Foundgine does not yet have a first-class eventing or pub/sub system.
 What exists today is narrower: **interceptors** as an extension point in the execution pipeline, and structured logging/diagnostics hooks at the runtime level.